 - ANT 200 Colloquium in Anthropology (spring; topics vary)

 - ANT 223 The History of Anthropological Theory (fall)

 - One Smith senior seminar

-- Four additional anthropology classes are selected, in consultation with the adviser, based on the student's geographical and subject interests.
+- Four additional anthropology classes*, chosen in consultation with your adviser, based on your specific geographical and subject interests

-The Department will typically offer the required theory course and colloquium once a year, fall and spring semester respectively.
-The colloquium, which is essentially an introduction to anthropological methods, will have different topics based on the choice of the professor who offers it in a given year.
-No one topic is likely to be of equal interest to all students, but it is important to remember that unlike other courses, the specific subject matter is less important than the skills that the class aims to transmit.
+The colloquium is an introduction to anthropological methods and will have different topics based on the choice of the professor who offers it in a given year.
+No one topic is likely to be of equal interest to all students, but it is important to remember that unlike other courses, the specific subject matter is less important than the skills that the class aims to convey.
 The class will include instruction in both qualitative and quantitative methods, as well as in the process of defining a research problem and writing a research proposal.

 You are welcome to take anthropology seminars off campus and they can count toward the major, but they may not replace a Smith class for the seminar requirement.
 The only exceptions will be for students with an established focus in biological anthropology or linguistics; since we do not offer seminars in these subfields, we will consider a petition to have the seminar requirement fulfilled off campus.

 Choosing an Adviser

 You may be tempted to ask the faculty member you had in an introductory class to serve as your adviser, but the best idea is to find a member of the department who shares your interests (geographical and/or topical) and from whom you are likely to take at least two classes.
 That way, your adviser will get to know you well enough to provide guidance and write useful letters of reference.
 Look at the biographies of department members and see whose research and teaching aligns with your anticipated direction.
 Plan to stop by to talk with your prospective adviser during his or her office hours.
 You may change your adviser at any time.